Cabeza77/particle_code/README.md

 THE PLOTTING FILES
 --------------------

+    plot_density.py fargo_datadir

+Plotting the FARGO density map assuming that the mass unit is 1 M_sun and the distance unit is 1 au.

+    plot_temperature.py fargo_datadir

+Plotting the FARGO temperature map assuming that the mass unit is 1 M_sun and the distance unit is 1 au and a mean moelcular weight of 2.3.

+    plot_pressure.py fargo_datadir

+Plotting the FARGO pressure map assuming that the mass unit is 1 M_sun and the distance unit is 1 au .

     plot_particles_stokes.py fargo_datadir output_dir

 Plots the particle positions in the disk colorcoded with their Stokes number.
+Also shown are the positions of the planet and of the L4 and L5 Lagrange points.

+    plot_particles_crystallinity.py fargo_datadir output_dir

+Plots the particle positions in the disk colorcoded with their crystallinity fraction.
 Also shown are the positions of the planet and of the L4 and L5 Lagrange points.